Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 #10 Parliament of New South Wales

 MAP.
-The New South Wales legislature offices and chambers are housed in a complex on Macquarie Street.
+The New South Wales legislative offices and chambers are housed in a complex on Macquarie Street.

-Today, visitors can take a tour, visit the art exhibitions or enjoy high tea in the on site restaurant.
+Today, you can take a tour, visit the art exhibitions or enjoy high tea in the on site restaurant.
+Right next door is the…

 #11 Old Sydney Hospital

-Good Luck boar statue at historic Sydney Hospital in Sydney, Australia
+Good Luck boar statue at historic Sydney Hospital, Sydney Walking Tour, Australia

 MAP.
-Nicknamed the Rum Hospital because profits from rum sales were used to fund the building, the Sydney Hospital is the oldest public building in the city.
-Built in 1811, the structure is still used as a hospital today, specializing in ophthalmology and hand surgery.
+Nicknamed the Rum Hospital, because profits from the sale of booze were used to fund the building, this is the oldest public building in Sydney.

-The bronze boar, Il Porcellino, that sits outside is said to bring you good luck if you rub its snout.
 Also, it’s worth peeking into the courtyard to see the tiered Robert Brough Memorial Fountain.
+Just to the south is the…

 #12 The Mint

 MAP.
-Originally built as a wing of the historic Sydney Hospital in the 1800s, the Sydney Royal Mint occupied the building from 1855 until 1926.
+Originally built as a wing of the hospital in the 1800s, the Sydney Royal Mint occupied the space from 1855 until 1926.
 The coining factory was the first outside of England.

-Since the mint closed, the structure has been used by several NSW government entities and today is the office of the Historic Houses Trust of New South Wales.
-Additional Mint Info.
+Since the mint closed, the structure has been used by several NSW government entities and today is the Museums of History New South Wales.
+Continue walking south into…

 #13 Hyde Park